espocrm/documentation/docs/extensions/voip-integration/twilio-integration-setup.md

 VoIP Integration extension allows EspoCRM to integrate with an Asterisk server through Asterisk Manager Interface (AMI), Twilio service and Starface server.
 For more details about the features, click [here](https://www.espocrm.com/features/voip-integration/).

-There are two ways in which you can set up Twillio integration:
+There are two ways in which you can set up Twilio integration:

 1. **Call forwarding**.
 An incoming call from a Twilio number is forwarded to the user’s primary phone number.
 For outgoing calls EspoCRM creates a connection between the user’s primary phone number and the number called through Twilio service.
 For more details about how you will be charged for these calls, [click here](https://support.twilio.com/hc/en-us/articles/223132367-How-Much-am-I-Charged-for-Call-Forwarding-with-Twilio).
-2. **Twillio SIP Trunk**.
+2. **Twilio SIP Trunk**.
 A SIP trunk is a virtual version of a phone line, that isn’t physically connected to a phone company and uses intranet and internal communication systems to access the outside phone lines.
 More detailed information about Twilio SIP Trunking can be found via the [link](https://www.twilio.com/docs/voice/api/sip-interface).

 ## How to configure Twilio Integration for an administrator